-IAS/ IFRS Topic IFRSs NL GAAP IFRS 3 (revised) ^{II} Partial disposal of an investment in a subsidiary while control is retained This is accounted for as an equity transaction with owners, and no gain or loss is recognised.
-Not required, but allowed.
-There is no specific accounting prescribed in NL GAAP for these transactions.
-An acceptable method is to apply "acquisition accounting".
-IFRS 3 (revised) ^{II} Acquiring additional shares in the subsidiary after control was obtained This is accounted for as an equity transaction with owners (like acquisition of "treasury shares").
-Goodwill is not remeasured.
-Not required.
+IAS/IFRS Topic IFRSs NL GAAP IFRS 3 Pre-existing relationships and reacquired rights If an acquirer and acquiree were parties to a pre-existing relationship, this must be accounted for separate from the business combination.
+In most cases, this will lead to the recognition of a gain or loss for the amount of the consideration transferred to the vendor, which effectively represents a "settlement" of the pre-existing relationship.
+However, where the transaction effectively represents a reacquired right, an intangible asset is recognised and measured on the basis of the remaining contractual term of the related contract excluding any renewals.
+The asset is then subsequently amortised over the remaining contractual term, again excluding any renewals.
+Recognising pre-existing relationships and reacquired rights is not required.
 IFRS 4 Rights and obligations under insurance contracts IFRS 4 only briefly addresses recognition and measurement.
 It is an interim standard, pending completion of a comprehensive project.
 DASB has published an accounting standard for insurance companies.
 Many differences exist between this accounting standard and IFRS 4.
-IFRS 5 Non-current assets held for sale (or disposal groups) Specific requirements to account for non-current assets held for sale.
+IFRS 5 Non-current assets held for sale (or disposal groups) Specific requirements to account for non-current assets held for sale (or disposal groups).
 No requirements for non-current assets held for sale (or disposal groups).
 IFRS 7 Disclosures relating to financial instruments Qualitative and quantitative information required about exposure to risks arising from financial instruments, including specified minimum disclosures about credit risk, liquidity risk and market risk.
-Disclosure requirements are similar to the requirements in IAS 32 (revised 2004).

-IAS/ IFRS Topic IFRSs NL GAAP IFRS 8 ^{III} Operating segments The disclosure requirements are based on the information about the components of the entity that management uses to make decisions about operating matters ("Through the eyes of the management approach").
+Disclosure requirements are similar to the previous requirements in IAS 32 (revised 2004).
+IFRS 8 Operating segments The disclosure requirements are based on the information about the components of the entity that management uses to make decisions about operating matters ("Through the eyes of the management approach").
 Disclosure requirements are similar to the previous requirements in IAS 14.
-IFRS 8 ^{III} Identification of segments Identification required of operating segments on the basis of internal reports that are regularly reviewed by the entity's chief operating decision maker in order to allocate resources to the segment and assess its performance.
+IFRS 8 Identification of segments Identification required of operating segments on the basis of internal reports that are regularly reviewed by the entity's chief operating decision maker in order to allocate resources to the segment and assess its performance.
 Identification required of two segments: one based on related products and services, and the other on geographical areas.
 One set is regarded as the primary segmentation base and the other as the secondary segmentation base.
-IFRS 8 ^{III} Measurement of segment information The amount reported for each operating segment item shall be the measure reported to the chief operating decision maker for the purposes of allocating resources to the segment and assess its performance.
-Segment information to be prepared in conformity with the accounting policies adopted for preparing and presenting financial statements of the entity.
-IAS 1 Finan- cial statements presentation Specific line items required.
-Prescriptive formats of the balance sheet and profit and loss account are applicable.